In the UK, about 3% of the population is estimated to suffer from Seasonal Affective Disorder (SAD), according to The Guardian.

 What are the treatments?

-- Anti-depressant medication -
+- Anti-depressant medication

-To be prescribed anti-depressant medication you will need to book an appointment with your Doctor.
+To be prescribed anti-depressant medication, you will need to book an appointment with your Doctor.
 They will have a chat with you to assess whether they believe anti-depressants would be a suitable form of treatment for you, and if so they will provide advice and a prescription.

-- Light therapy -
+- Light therapy

-- Vitamin D supplements -
+- Vitamin D supplements

-Low levels of vitamin D are associated with depression, and naturally, in the winter months, we do not get as much vitamin D from natural sunlight which lowers our levels.
-It is recommended that people who suffer from depressive disorders including SAD take vitamin D supplements to keep their levels up.
+Low levels of vitamin D are associated with depression, and naturally, in the winter months, we do not get as much vitamin D from natural sunlight, which lowers our levels.
+It is recommended that people who suffer from depressive disorders, including SAD, take vitamin D supplements to keep their levels up.

 Vitamin D supplements are available to buy at most health stores, supermarkets & pharmacies.
 You can view Holland & Barrett's collection of vitamin D supplements here, prices ranging from £2.99 - £31.99.

-- Cognitive Behavioural Therapy (CBT) -
+- Cognitive Behavioural Therapy (CBT)

 CBT offers a great support network for people who are suffering from SAD.
 A therapist can help a person to understand why they are feeling the way that they are and teach techniques which can help them to overcome SAD.
 Techniques may include relaxation, mindfulness and journaling.

-You can be referred to a CBT therapist by your GP, pay privately for CBT therapy sessions, or you can self-refer yourself to receive free therapy through the NHS website here.
-There is also a charity called Mind which offers talking therapies to people suffering from mental health illnesses.
+You can be referred to a CBT therapist by your GP, pay privately for CBT therapy sessions, or you can self-refer to receive free therapy through the NHS website here.
+There is also a charity called Mind, which offers talking therapies to people suffering from mental health illnesses.
 Watch the video below to find out more about what they do.

 Call us on 01865 638018